carlohamalainen/datastar-hs/README.md

 A Haskell implementation of the [Datastar](https://data-star.dev/) SDK for building real-time hypermedia applications with server-sent events (SSE).

+Datastar is a hypermedia framework: instead of building a JSON API and a JavaScript SPA, you write HTML on the server and let Datastar handle the interactivity.
+The browser sends requests, the server holds the connection open as an SSE stream, and pushes HTML fragments, signal updates, or scripts back to the browser as things change.

 Live examples: <https://hamalainen.dev>

 To minimise dependencies for the library, examples are hosted in